qmhc/vite-plugin-dts/README.md

   /**
    * Specify root directory
    *
-   * Defaults to the 'root' of the Vite config or `process.cwd()`, if using Rollup.
+   * Defaults to the 'root' of the Vite config, or `process.cwd()` if using Rollup */ root?: string,
-   */
-  root?: string,

   /**
    * Output directory for declaration files
    *
-   * Can be an array to output to multiple directories.
+   * Can be an array to output to multiple directories *
-   *
-   * Defaults to 'build.outDir' of the Vite config or `outDir` of tsconfig.json, if using Rollup.
+   * Defaults to 'build.outDir' of the Vite config, or `outDir` of tsconfig.json if using Rollup */ outDir?: string | string[],
-   */
-  outDir?: string | string[],

   /**
    * Override root path of entry files (useful in monorepos) *
-   * The output path of each file will be calculated based on the value provided.
+   * The output path of each file will be calculated based on the value provided *
-   *
-   * The default is the smallest public path for all files.
+   * The default is the smallest public path for all source files */ entryRoot?: string,
-   */
-  entryRoot?: string,

   /**
    * Restrict declaration files output to `outDir`
    *
-   * If `entryRoot` is specified, generated declaration files could be outside `outDir`.
+   * If true, generated declaration files outside `outDir` will be ignored *
-   *
    * @default true
    */